Applying 2021 Video Content Stats and Trends to Your Brand’s MarketingMarch 17, 2021 | UGC

 For marketers, it’s natural to lean toward creating video that promotes a service or demonstrates the uses of a product.
 While there is a place for that content, be aware that the new normal has driven many individuals to YouTube for answers to questions that can’t be posed safely in face-to-face settings.
 Join the next generation of brands who are stepping up to provide the answers with video content.

-Planterina.com, a company that ships houseplants direct from Florida’s foliage industry, has created an entire library on their YouTube channel that does this so well, it’s easy to forget that behind these funny, helpful videos is a company.
+Planterina.com, a company that ships houseplants direct from Florida’s foliage industry, has created an entire content library on their YouTube channel that does this so well, it’s easy to forget that behind these funny, helpful videos is a company.
 Over the course of a 20-minute video, the host only mentions that there are new plants in stock once, and does so naturally and sincerely.

 If you plan to create a true tutorial video, keep the content educational and informative.
 Present actionable insights that solve a problem or provide answers that your audience will value, and save the promotional tie-ins for another platform.